Hal Chamberlin: Biography

 In the 1970s while still at school he built an analog electronic music synthesizer and then a 16 bit computer from surplus IBM 1620 core memories to control it.

 He was awarded an MSc in Communication Engineering from NCSU in 1973.
 The subject of his thesis was the design of a digital music synthesizer utilising an organ keyboard and a Tektronix 453 oscilloscope for a graphics display.

 In November 1974 together with others began The Computer Hobbyist magazine.

-In 1977 he first published waveWavetable synthesis[10]table synthesis in Byte's September 1977 issue and together with David B. Cox started Micro Technology Unlimited.
-At Micro Technology Unlimited, in 1981, he designed the 6502-based MTU-130/140 microcomputer and the Digisound-16 an early digital to analog converter.
+In 1977 he first published wavetable synthesis in Byte's September 1977 issue and together with David B. Cox started Micro Technology Unlimited.
+At Micro Technology Unlimited, in 1981, he designed the 6502-based MTU-130/140 microcomputer and the Digisound-16, an early digital to analog converter.

 His seminal book Musical Applications of Microprocessors was first published in 1979.

 In 1983, he completed design and construction of the electronics and computer for the Notebender, an innovative keyboard controller with keys that move toward and away from the performer as well as downward.